Forecasting Causal Effects of Future Interventions: Confounding and Transportability Issues: Introduction

-We first deal with the evaluation and the prediction of the impact of a specific intervention or event that is assumed to affect the exposure to a harmful agent.
+Our primary objective in this article is to provide a potential outcomes framework to forecasting the casual effect of an intervention, that is, to investigating the extent to which the effects seen in a past sample would carry over to a new future population.
+Specifically, we build on the emerging literature on `generalizing' and `transporting' causal effects from randomized trials to a target population to lay out the conditions required to accurately forecast causal effects from a past observed sample to a future population, provide nonparametric identification results, and discuss the conceptual issues associated with such predictions.
+We first address the evaluation and the prediction of the impact of a specific intervention or event that is assumed to affect the exposure to a harmful agent.
 The term \textit{evaluation} refers to the assessment of the impact of the implemented intervention or observed event in the observed sample and in the observed time frame, while the term \textit{prediction} refers to the forecast of the impact of the same intervention or event occurring in a future time window.
-Throughout, we will use the terms `prediction', `forecast', and `projection' interchangeably, although some fields may distinguish between them.
-For instance, we could be interested in estimating the effect of COVID-19 restrictions implemented in the spring of 2020, and informing policy-makers on the potential impact of implementing these restrictions in a different stage of the epidemic, when social distancing behaviors might have changed.
-We distinguish between interventions or events with and without duration.
-For example an election day, continuous lockdowns, or intermittent social events.
+Throughout, we will use the terms `prediction', `forecast', and `projection' interchangeably.
+For instance, one could be interested in estimating the effect of COVID-19 restrictions implemented in the spring of 2020, and informing policy-makers on the potential impact of implementing these same restrictions in a different stage of the epidemic, when social distancing behaviors might have changed.
 We then extend the framework to the assessment of a hypothetical intervention that modifies the exposure level, either by setting it to a specific value or by shifting the exposure distribution below a certain threshold.
-Using the estimated exposure-response function, we can evaluate the effect of shifting the distribution of the exposure, and investigate what would happen if such shift were achieved in a future situation with a possibly different exposure-response function.
+Using the estimated exposure-response function, we can evaluate the effect of shifting the distribution of the exposure, and investigate what would happen if such a shift were achieved in a future situation with a possibly different exposure-response function.